· Lincoln J Bicalho · Development · 27 min read

 token = AddTokenBinding(token, context);

-// Encrypt token for storage
+// WHY: Encrypt token before storage to protect at rest

 var encryptedToken = EncryptToken(token);

-// Store with secure settings
+// WHY: Store with secure settings (HttpOnly, Secure, SameSite)

 await StoreSecureToken(encryptedToken, TokenType.Access);